-Tanisha Fazal is an Associate Professor of Political Science and Peace Studies and Associate Director of the Notre Dame International Security Center at the University of Notre Dame.
-Her scholarship focuses on the relationship between sovereignty and international law.
-Fazal’s current research analyzes the strategic use of international law, particularly the law of armed conflict.
-Additional research focuses on the development of the laws of war, including international humanitarian law, and the effect of improvements in military medicine on the long-term costs of war.
-She is the author of State Death: The Politics and Geography of Conquest, Occupation, and Annexation (Princeton University Press, 2007), which won the 2008 Best Book Award of the American Political Science Association’s Conflict Processes Section.
-Her work has also appeared or is forthcoming in journals such as the British Journal of Political Science, Daedalus, International Organization, International Security, International Studies Review, and Security Studies.
-She has been a fellow at the Center for International Security and Cooperation at Stanford University and at the Olin Institute for Strategic Studies at Harvard University.
-In 2002 she was awarded the Helen Dwight Reid Award of the American Political Science Association.
-For the 2016-17 academic year, she is an adjunct scholar at West Point’s Modern War Institute.
+Tanisha Fazal is an Associate Professor of Political Science at the University of Minnesota.
+Her scholarship focuses on sovereignty, international law, and armed conflict.
+Fazal’s current research analyzes the effect of improvements in medical care in conflict zones on the long-term costs of war.
+She is the author of State Death: The Politics and Geography of Conquest, Occupation, and Annexation (Princeton University Press, 2007), which won the 2008 Best Book Award of the American Political Science Association’s Conflict Processes Section, and Wars of Law: Unintended Consequences in the Regulation of Armed Conflict (Cornell University Press, 2018), winner of the 2018 Best Book Award of the International Studies Association’s International Law Section.
+Her work has also appeared in journals such as the British Journal of Political Science, Daedalus, Foreign Affairs, International Organization, International Security, International Studies Review, Journal of Global Security Studies, and Security Studies.
+She has been a fellow at the Center for International Security and Cooperation at Stanford University, the Olin Institute for Strategic Studies at Harvard University, and the Carnegie Council on International Ethics.

 Posts by Tanisha Fazal